cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 ```

 2. Sign the encoded `SignDocAux` bytes
-3. Send their signature and `SignerInfo` to the tx composer(s) who will then
+3. Send their signature and `SignerInfo` to primary signer who will then
-sign and broadcast the final transaction (with `SIGN_MODE_DIRECT` and fees and
+sign and broadcast the final transaction (with `SIGN_MODE_DIRECT` and `Fee`
-gas added) once enough signatures have been collected
+added) once enough signatures have been collected

 For signature verification to succeed, the fee field for signers using
 `SIGN_MODE_DIRECT_AUX` must be empty.